slakshya2/Securing-the-Perimeter/README.md

 Contributing
 Contributions are welcome!
 If you have suggestions for improvements or additional features, please create an issue or submit a pull request.
 Ensure that your contributions align with the project's goals and enhance the security measures of the DFI environment.

-License
-This project is licensed under the MIT License - see the LICENSE(opens in a new tab) file for details.

-Feel free to adjust any sections to better reflect your actual findings, recommendations, and project structure.
-If you have any specific details or additional sections you'd like to include, just let me know!
-Good luck with your project!